-Official results of the TOEFL (Test of English as Foreign Language) with minimum score of 79iBT, or equivalent demonstration of English language proficiency.
+Official results of the TOEFL (Test of English as Foreign Language) with a minimum score of 79iBT, or equivalent demonstration of English language proficiency.
+Official results of the DET (Duolingo English Test) with a minimum score of 100.
 International students must specify DCAD’s school code of 5443 for TOEFL score reporting.
-The TOEFL requirement may be waived for students successfully completing college-level English composition at an accredited U.S. college or university if the student’s only language of instruction has been English for three or more years, or where a student has a minimum verbal score of 500 on the SAT.
+The TOEFL/DET requirement may be waived for students successfully completing college-level English composition at an accredited U.S. college or university if the student’s only language of instruction has been English for three or more years, or where a student has a minimum verbal score of 500 on the SAT.

 DCAD also accepts successful completion of Level 109 in an ELS English Language Program, offered at any one of more than 55 ELS Language Centers located throughout the U.S.A.